-It is the policy of the Research Group for access persons to report to the Compliance team holdings and security transactions in reportable securities.
+It is the policy of the Research Group for access persons to report to the Compliance team holdings and transactions in reportable securities.

-It is the policy of the Research Group that access persons obtain written approval from the Chief Compliance Officer prior to participating in an initial public offering ("IPO") or investing in a private placement (which includes hedge funds).
+It is the policy of the Research Group that access persons obtain written approval from the Chief Compliance Officer, or their designee, prior to participating in an initial public offering ("IPO") or Initial Coin Offering or similar presale of Digital Coins or Tokens ("ICO") or investing in a private placement (which includes hedge funds).

-• Electronic requests to the Chief Compliance Officer for IPO or private placement transactions are to be made through the compliance reporting system.
+• Electronic requests to the Chief Compliance Officer, or their designee, for IPO, ICO, or private placement transactions are to be made through the compliance reporting system.

-It is the policy of the Research Group that access person who report up through the Head of Equity Research and their immediate family are:
+It is the policy of the Research Group that access persons who report up through the Head of Equity Research ("Equity Analysts") and their immediate family are: